tommasorigon/India-SequentiaLogit/data-cleaning.md

 dataset$method[dataset$contraceptive == "(0) No 0"] <- "1.
 No contraceptive method"
 ```

-Then, we excluded from the analysis the remaining missing values (879 observations), as well as those women who declare to use "others" contraceptive methods (417 observations).
+Then, consistent with the above discussion, we hold out only the real cases of missingness (879 observations), as well as those women who declare to use "others" contraceptive methods (417 observations).

 ```r